any-docs/css/content/guides/containment/using/index.md

 When you have a lot of content that would benefit from heavy containment that will often be offscreen — for example if all your blog posts are viewable on the blog home pages as an infinitely scrollable blog — `content-visibility: auto` can be used to apply all of the containments at once.

-The {{cssxref("content-visibility")}} property controls whether or not an element renders its contents at all, along with forcing a strong set of containments, allowing user agents to potentially omit large swathes of layout and rendering work until it becomes needed.
+The `content-visibility` property controls whether or not an element renders its contents at all, along with forcing a strong set of containments, allowing user agents to potentially omit large swathes of layout and rendering work until it becomes needed.
 It enables the user agent to skip an element's rendering work (including layout and painting) until it is needed — which makes the initial page load much faster.

 Its possible values are: